Well-structured transition system

 In computer science, specifically in the field of formal verification, well-structured transition systems (WSTSs) are a general class of infinite state systems for which many verification problems are decidable, owing to the existence of a kind of order between the states of the system which is compatible with the transitions of the system.

+The first definition of a general Well-Structured Transition System (WSTS) was introduced by Alain Finkel in his ICALP 1987 paper titled "A Generalization of the Procedure of Karp and Miller to Well Structured Transition Systems".

 WSTS decidability results can be applied to Petri nets, lossy channel systems, and more.

 Formal definition

 Recall that a well-quasi-ordering $\leq$ on a set $X$ is a quasi-ordering (i.e., a preorder or reflexive, transitive binary relation) such that any infinite sequence of elements $x_0, x_1, x_2, \ldots$, from $X$ contains an increasing pair $x_i \leq x_j$ with $i < j$.
 The set $X$ is said to be well-quasi-ordered, or shortly wqo.

 For our purposes, a transition system is a structure $\mathcal S = \langle S, \rightarrow, \cdots \rangle$, where $S$ is any set (its elements are called states), and $\rightarrow \subseteq S \times S$ (its elements are called transitions).
 In general a transition system may have additional structure like initial states, labels on transitions, accepting states, etc. (indicated by the dots), but they do not concern us here.